-"Private Placement" means the private placement of an aggregate of 16,217,000 Subscription Receipts at a price of \$1.85 per Subscription Receipt.
+"Private Placement" means the private placement of an aggregate of 16,217,000 Subscription Receipts at a price of \$1.85 per Subscription Receipt completed on January 14, 2016.

 "Ravenwood" means Ravenwood Energy Corp., a corporation amalgamated with Old Petrus.